One-Step Offline Distillation of Diffusion-based Models via Koopman Modeling: Experiments

 \subsection{One-step Generation Results}

-\paragraph{Unconditional and Conditional Generation with CIFAR-10.} We evaluate our method on the standard offline distillation benchmark introduced in~\cite{geng2023one}, which tests the ability to distill a pre-trained EDM on the CIFAR-10 dataset.
-While EDM generates samples in 35 NFEs, our approach achieves the results in a single NFE.
-Tab.~\ref{table:unconditional-cifar} reports unconditional generation results, where our method achieves state-of-the-art (SOTA) performance, surpassing the previous offline baseline in both FID and IS.
-In particular, we observe $\approx25\%$ reduction in FID over the best prior method.
-Tab.~\ref{table:conditional-cifar} shows results for class-conditional generation, where our model yields $\approx40\%$ improvement in FID and superior IS.
+\paragraph{Unconditional and conditional generation with CIFAR-10.} We evaluate on the standard \emph{offline distillation} benchmark of~\citep{geng2023one}, which distills a pre-trained EDM on CIFAR-10.
+Whereas the EDM teacher samples with 35 function evaluations (NFEs), our student attains comparable quality with a \emph{single} NFE.
+We also adapt two recent SOTA baselines, IMM~\citep{zhou2025inductive} and RF-2++~\citep{lee2024improving}, to the same strictly offline setting, where only teacher-generated data are available and the original model weights (and online queries) are \emph{not} accessible (the RF-2++ variant corresponds to its “w/o pre-train” configuration).
+All methods are evaluated under identical protocols.
+Tab.~\ref{table:unconditional-cifar} reports unconditional generation results, where our method achieves highly competitive performance, surpassing the previous offline baseline in both FID and IS.
+In particular, we observe $\approx25\%$ reduction in FID over GET.
+Tab.~\ref{table:conditional-cifar} shows results for class-conditional generation, where our model yields $\approx40\%$ improvement in FID and superior IS compared to GET.
 Although offline distillation offers advantages in efficiency, privacy, and flexible deployment~\cite{fernandez2023privacy, geng2023one}, a performance gap with online methods remains.
-This may partly be because online approaches leverage the full generation trajectory, whereas, in the offline pairwise setup, methods only observe two endpoints, placing them at a natural disadvantage.
+This may partly be because online approaches leverage the full generation trajectory, whereas, in the offline pairwise setup, methods only observe two endpoints or just the generated data, placing them at a natural disadvantage.
 Our results demonstrate a substantial step toward closing this gap.

 Furthermore, unlike prior methods that rely on architectural assumptions~\cite{geng2024consistency, lee2024improving}, our approach is denoiser-agnostic and successfully distills both EDM and flow matching (FM) models (see Tab.~\ref{table:unconditional-cifar}), demonstrating broad applicability.
 Finally, we implemented a factorized KDM (KDM-F).
 Since every matrix $C_\eta$ is diagonalizable up to an arbitrarily small perturbation of the entries~\cite{axler2015linear}, we can write: $C_\eta = P \Lambda P^{-1}$ where $P \in \mathbb{C}^{d\times d}$ is an invertible matrix and $\Lambda = \text{diag}(\lambda_1, \dots, \lambda_d) \in \mathbb{C}^{d\times d}$.
 While enabling efficient implementation of spectral penalties on $\Lambda$ (see complexity analysis below), this approach preserves strong performance and accuracy.